Layr-Labs/hourglass-monorepo/contracts/script/local/README.md

 go run generate_bls_params.go 0x90F79bf6EB2c4f870365E785982E1f101E93b906 31337
 ```

 This will output the `PUBKEY_REGISTRATION_PARAMS` value to use in the next step.
+Store the BLS private key securely

 ### 8. Register Operator